raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_0_intro.md

 First, let's state the limits and objectives of this project.

 I am not a trader, I am an outsider to the financal world.
 As such, I recognise that the investment strategies I can come up with would be naive and of poor quality compared to industry standards.
-I am a kernel engineer, and that conditions the goal I set I was writing the trading bot.
+I am a kernel engineer, and that explains that the goal I was writing the trading bot.

 A kernel is essentially a shared resource manager.
 It coordinates the shared access to resources like CPU execution time, memory, storage, devices like networking cards, etc...